mrblonde91/otlp-article/readme.md

 3. Metrics - Metrics are timings of specific events that can be used to capture statistical data and observability.
 Eg how long a request takes or CPU info at a point in time.

 ## Integrating instrumentation
-Most of the setup in an application is pretty streamlined and gets integrated in the startup of the application
+Most of the setup in an application is pretty streamlined and gets integrated in the startup of the application.
+Separate endpoints in the opentelemetry collector handle logs, trace and metrics.

 ### Traces